 Do you remember what happened when they lifted up the name of the Lord?
 He set ambushes to defeat their enemies (2 Chronicles 20:21-23)!

 What a great lesson for us.
 Yes, the enemies are real but there is overwhelming victory when we magnify and praise our great God.
 Without any of the fancy technology we have today, the early church turned the world upside down for Christ.
 What was their secret?

 For one thing, they understood the incredible power they had in the name of Jesus.
 They recognized that everything in Heaven and on earth must ultimately bow to that name (Philippians 2:9-11).

-Think of it: Every sickness…every chain…every addiction…every problem…every financial need…every relationship conflict they ALL must bow to the mighty name of Jesus Christ!
+Think of it: Every sickness…every chain…every addiction…every problem…every financial need…every relationship conflict they all must bow to the mighty name of Jesus Christ!

 If you are going through a difficult situation right now, I encourage you to call on the victorious name of Jesus and start to praise Him.
-When you recognize Him as Lord of ALL, you can give Him thanks in ALL circumstances (1 Thessalonians 5:18)!
+When you recognize Him as Lord of all, you can give Him thanks in all circumstances (1 Thessalonians 5:18)!

 Only One Returned

-Just as Jehoshaphat learned to give thanks to the Lord before the victory came, another story reminds us of the importance of also giving thanks after we’ve receive a breakthrough from God.
+Just as Jehoshaphat learned to give thanks to the Lord before the victory came, another story reminds us of the importance of also giving thanks after we’ve received a breakthrough from God.
 One day 10 lepers called on Jesus to heal them: “Jesus, Master, have mercy on us!” they shouted (Luke 17:11-19).

 These men had fervently called on the name of the Lord, and He told them to go and show themselves to the priests in order to confirm their healing.
 As they took steps of faith and obedience, each of these sick men was healed but only one of them, a Samaritan, returned to say thanks.